Honey Petal Plants

 Habitat: the species is found in rocky woodland, particularly slopes and cliffs, and sometimes streamside, in shaded moist and humus-rich soils

-More: Heuchera flowers and leaves are lovely in small posies.
+More: A beautiful leaf texture, shape, and color for the front of a shady border.
+Heucheras are shallow-rooted and have a tendency to heave themselves out of the ground in the winter.
+Mulching lightly after the ground freezes will help prevent this.
+However, they are tough and easily repositioned come spring.
+Heuchera flowers and leaves are lovely in small posies.
 Heucheras can grow well in full sun given adequate moisture.
 Their leaf coloration responds to different light levels as well as temperature levels.
 Some leaves also have good fall color.
 The entire genus is native to North America except one species (H. sichotensis from far east Russia), however, Heucheras are not native to Maine.
-Some heucheras have a tendency to heave themselves out of the ground in the winter.
-They are tough and easily replanted come spring.

 Image credit: Honey Petal Plants